ycrc/ycrc.github.io/readme.md

 * Use active and consistent tense.
 * Don't shy away from directly addressing the reader. e.g. "You can achieve this by" rather than "This can be achieved by"
 * Avoid the use of words that imply concepts are simple or that the reader should already understand, like "simply",  "just", "obviously", etc..
 Removing these words often doesn't change the meaning at all, and results in the reader feeling less conscious of whether or not they "should" know or understand something easily.
-Compare the following two sentences
+Compare the following sentences:

     > The latter consisted simply of six hydrocoptic marzlevanes, so fitted to the ambifacient lunar waneshaft that side fumbling was effectively prevented.